babelouest/rhonabwy/API.md

 ### ECDH-ES implementation

-The ECDH-ES algorithms requires only an ECDSA public key for the encryption.
+The ECDH-ES algorithm requires an ECDSA or ECDH public key for the encryption.
 The RFC specifies `"A new ephemeral public key value MUST be generated for each key agreement operation.", so an ephemeral key is genererated on each encryption.

 You can specify the ephemeral key to use though, by setting an encryption key to the JWE before generating the token.
 The responsibilty not to reuse the same ephemeral key is yours then.